HaiNguyen007/sub0_sample_app/README.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyb2xlIjoiYWRtaW5pc3RyYXRvciIsInVzZXJfaWQiOjEsImNvbXBhbnlfaWQiOjF9.ate5mETtGRu-mfGF4jFt7pP1b4W85r2uEXt603D7obc
 ```

-You can also use `rpc/signup` and `rpc/login_jwt` to get your own jwt of you can use the `session` authentication method by running
+You can also use `rpc/signup` and `rpc/login_jwt` to get your own jwt or use the `session` authentication method by running

 ```graphql
 {